PerziThomas/DA_Perzi_Ambrosch/source/Frontend Technologies.md

 #### Feature collection
 A FeatureCollection can be used to group different features together.
 It has a member "features", which is an array where each element is a Feature object as described above.
-This array can also be empty.
+This array can also be empty. [@geoJsonSpecification]

 #### Example